Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsubsection{Bicolor Sequence Selection}

 As a preselection of our cluster member sample, we first select quiescent galaxies using the bicolor sequence.
 Here, we follow \citet{Williams} who found that quiescent and star-forming galaxies form two distinct sequences in color--color diagrams.
 For our selection of quiescent galaxies, we use a $u'-g'$ versus $g'-r'$ color--color diagram.
-Here, star-forming galaxies that are reddened due to dust move along the diagonal, whereas quiescent galaxies are mainly affected in the $u'$ band by the $\mathrm{4000\AA}$ break and, hence, are shifted upward from the diagonal and form a distinct sequence there.
+Here, star-forming galaxies that are reddened due to dust move along the diagonal, whereas quiescent galaxies are mainly affected in the $u'$ band by the 4000 $\mathrm{\AA}$ break and, hence, are shifted upward from the diagonal and form a distinct sequence there.
 For the selection of quiescent galaxies, we use the following criteria:

 The diagonal selection criterion in Equation (\ref{eq:diag}) is set to the approximate minimum of the number density between the quiescent and the star-forming sequence.
-The color--color diagrams are shown in Figure \ref{fig:colorcolor} for Abell 1656 (top left) and Abell 262 (top right).
-In those diagrams, we consider all objects in the top left corner to be quiescent.
-The color--color diagrams for the reference field when analyzed for the respective cluster (bottom) differ from each other because of different objects are contained in the sample (due to the different selection criteria), different masks, and different K-correction (corrected under the assumption that they belong to the respective cluster).
+The color--color diagrams are shown in Figure \ref{fig:colorcolor} for A1656 (top left) and A262 (top right).
+In those diagrams, we consider all objects in the top-left corner to be quiescent.
+The color--color diagrams for the reference field when analyzed for the respective cluster (bottom) differ from each other because different objects are contained in the sample (due to the different selection criteria), different masks, and different K-correction (corrected under the assumption that they belong to the respective cluster).